 Oprah Winfrey 1954

-Rosa Parks.
-By refusing to give up her seat on a bus, Rosa Parks launched one of the most successful non-violent protests against discrimination in America.
+Rosa Parks launched one of the most successful non-violent protests against discrimination in America, by refusing to give up her seat on a bus.
 Rosa Parks became a modest but courageous figurehead for the civil rights movement and helped to achieve lasting change